 Eden Hazard was responsible for countless memorable moments at Chelsea, whether that be goals, assists, pieces of skill or fights with ball boys.

-Hazard has helped the Blues win two Premier League titles, an FA Cup and a Europa League trophy in his six years at Stamford Bridge, establishing himself as one of the world’s best players in that time.
+Hazard helped the Blues win two Premier League titles, an FA Cup and a Europa League trophy in his seven years at Stamford Bridge, establishing himself as one of the world’s best players in that time.

-The Belgium international provided two assists – setting up Branislav Ivanovic and winning a penalty which Frank Lampard converted – as the Blues beat Wigan 2-0.
+Hazard immediately provided a sign of things to come on his debut, setting up Branislav Ivanovic and winning a penalty which Frank Lampard converted – as the Blues beat Wigan 2-0.

 Later in the 2012-13 season, Hazard’s splendid individual goal in stoppage time sent Chelsea through to the round of 16 in the Europa League.

 Running towards the defence, Hazard cut inside, taking out three players simultaneously, before slamming the ball into the back of the net with his weaker foot.

 The west London side went on to win the competition, beating Benfica 2-1 in the final with Rafa Benitez as interim manager.